Citi® / AAdvantage® Platinum Select® World Elite Mastercard® review

 finder.com’s rating: 4.1 / 5

 - Get this card if you want a midtier airline card with American Airlines perks.

-- Get this card if you often fly American Airlines.
+- Pick something else if you rarely fly with American Airlines.

 |Annual fee||$0 intro annual fee for the first year ($99 thereafter)|